la2050/archive/_projects/2015/iridescent-curiosity-machine-program.md

 project_areas:
   - South LA
 maker_answers:
-  How do you plan to use these resources to make change?
-Expand a pilot or a program: '1' How do you plan to use these resources to make change?
-Mobilize for systems change: '0' Organization(s) mailing address(es): '532 W. 22nd Street, Los Angeles, CA 90007' Organization(s) website(s): www.iridescentlearning.org Organization(s) twitter handle(s): 'https://twitter.com/IridescentLA' Organization(s) facebook handle(s): 'https://www.facebook.com/ImagineInventEngineer' Organization(s) instagram handle(s): ''
-  Please share the direct link for voters to sign up for your newsletter(s): 'http://iridescentlearning.org/' EIN (for each organization): 20-8386654
-  'Describe your organization(s): Non-profit': '1'
-  'Describe your organization(s): For-profit': '0'
-  'Describe your organization(s): Government': '0'
-  'Describe your organization(s): Other': '0'
-  'Describe your organization(s): Specifics': ''
-  'In one sentence, please describe what your organization does.': >-
-    Iridescent is a STEM education nonprofit that connects families in underserved communities with scientists and engineers from academia and industry and nurtures these relationships over time with the help of technology and hands on activities.
   'In one to three sentences, please describe your proposal.': >-
     Iridescent proposes to provide year-long STEM hands on curriculum and support to students, teachers and parents from two selected Title 1 elementary schools in Los Angeles.
 Iridescent will implement a model that deeply engages and trains parents, educators and STEM mentors - to collectively support students in high quality, hands-on STEM learning.
-  Please write a sample tweet to describe your submission.: "Iridescent’s Curiosity Machine Curriculum expanding to bring high quality STEM education to LA!\r\n"
-  LA is the best place to PLAY: '0'
-  LA is the best place to CREATE: '1'
-  LA is the best place to CONNECT: '1'
-  LA is the healthiest place to LIVE: '0'
-  Where will you be working?
-Central LA: '0'
-  Where will you be working?
-East LA: '0'
-  Where will you be working?
-San Gabriel Valley: '0' Where will you be working?
-San Fernando Valley: '0' Where will you be working?
-South LA: '1'
-  Where will you be working?
-Westside: '0'
-  Where will you be working?
-South Bay: '0'
-  Where will you be working?
-Antelope Valley: '0' Where will you be working?
-County of Los Angeles: '0' Where will you be working?
-City of Los Angeles: '0' Where will you be working?
-LAUSD: '0'
-  Where will you be working?
-Other: '0'
-  Where will you be working?
-Specifics: Frank Del Olmo Elementary and Western Elementary How do you plan to use these resources to make change?
-Conduct research: '1' How do you plan to use these resources to make change?
-Engage residents and stakeholders: '1' How do you plan to use these resources to make change?
-Implement a pilot or new project: '0' 'City, State': 'Los Angeles, CA'
-  Organization(s) name(s): Iridescent
-  How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '0' How do you plan to use these resources to make change?
-Implement and track policy: '0' How do you plan to use these resources to make change?
-Other: '0' How do you plan to use these resources to make change?
-Specifics: '' How will your proposal improve the following “Learn” metrics?
-Percentage of children enrolled in early education programs: '0'
-  'How will your proposal improve the following “Learn” metrics?
-Percent of community college students completing a certificate, degree, or transfer-related program in six years': '0'
-  How will your proposal improve the following “Learn” metrics?
-Youth unemployment and underemployment: '0' How will your proposal improve the following “Learn” metrics?
-District-wide graduation rates: '0' How will your proposal improve the following “Learn” metrics?
-District-wide graduation ratesHS student proficiency in English & Language Arts and Math: '0'
-  How will your proposal improve the following “Learn” metrics?
-District-wide graduation ratesAcademic Performance Index* scores: '0'
-  How will your proposal improve the following “Learn” metrics?
-District-wide graduation ratesCollege matriculation rates: '0'
-  'How will your proposal improve the following “Learn” metrics?
-Student education pipeline (an integrated network of pre-schools, K-12 institutions, and higher education systems that prepares students for seamless transitions between high school, higher ed': '1'
-  How will your proposal improve the following “Learn” metrics?
-Suspension and expulsion rates (Dream Metric): '0' How will your proposal improve the following “Learn” metrics?
-Truancy rates in elementary and middle schools (Dream Metric): '0'
-  How will your proposal improve the following “Learn” metrics?
-Students perceived sense of safety at and on the way to school (Dream Metric): '0'
   Describe in greater detail how you will make LA the best place to learn.: "Iridescent’s approach connects families in underserved communities with scientists and engineers from academia and industry and nurtures these relationships over time with the help of technology.
 Iridescent supports:\t\t\t\t\t\r\n• Strong Parental Training & Involvement: Parents learn alongside their children to acquire knowledge and skills to support their children’s development of critical thinking and problem- solving skills.\t\r\n• Multi-year access to STEM experts from Industry & Universities: STEM professionals are trained to develop and teach unique hands-on projects and provide multi-year mentorship to deepen conceptual knowledge\t\t\r\n• Technology Platform for Scale & Multi-year Engagement: Iridescent trains parents and educators to use its online curriculum and mentoring platform\r\nIridescent will support up to 300/school, and will:\r\nSupport 8 educators through in-person and online training, in using the Curiosity Machine curriculum in their classroom and in out-of-school programs to increase parental involvement and build a strong learning community. \r\nRecruit and train LA based STEM mentors (university students and/or industry professionals) to mentor students online, support educators using the curriculum in class, and lead the Curiosity Machine Course after school with students and their families. \r\nIridescent will support 40 parents, who will learn to facilitate hands-on STEM projects, foster a growth mindset and help children develop critical thinking skills.
 Parents will have access to all training modules to deepen their learning.\r\nSupport the implementation of 2 Curiosity Machine Courses at each school with the goals to inspire participants with cutting-edge innovations from industry and research, build a long-term relationship between engineers and families, model the engineering design process and effective strategies for working through failure, and introduce the Curiosity Machine platform as a resource for continued learning at home.\r\nIridescent was recently part of a five-year NSF longitudinal study that revealed that after its programs:\r\n90% of the students understood science and engineering better\r\n88% of students had a better understanding of what jobs are available in those fields.\r\n91% of parents said they would encourage their child to pursue a STEM education or career.\t\t\r\n94% of parents did more hands-on science projects with their children at home, demonstrating that involving parents is effective in extending learning beyond the program."
   How can the LA2050 community and other stakeholders help your proposal succeed?:
     - Money (financial capital)